openvinotoolkit/open_model_zoo/demos/monodepth_demo/python/README.md

 > **NOTE**: This demo is based on the callback functionality from the Inference Engine Python API.
   The selected approach makes the execution in multi-device mode optimal by preventing wait delays caused by the differences in device performance.
 However, the internal organization of the callback mechanism in Python API leads to a decrease in FPS.
-Please, keep this in mind and use the C++ version of this demo for performance-critical cases.

 >**NOTE**: If you provide a single image as an input, the demo processes and renders it quickly, then exits.
 To continuously visualize inference results on the screen, apply the `loop` option, which enforces processing a single image in a loop.